+It is from these humble, simple toys that his intellect blossomed.
 Yet, today parents often end up buying sophisticated gizmos and gadgets in the belief that their child will be left behind in the great brain race if they do not.
-These toys are often menu driven and unidirectional, hampering a child’s creativity, imagination and curiosity.
-They do not allow for experimentation.
+Little wonder that educational toys for 3 year olds or preschoolers have become so popular.

-In 2011, the Center for Early Childhood Education at Eastern Connecticut State University released the results of its 2011 TIMPANI (Toy to Inspire Mindful Play and Nurture Imagination) study.
+In 2011, the Center for Early Childhood Education at Eastern Connecticut State University released the results of its TIMPANI (Toy to Inspire Mindful Play and Nurture Imagination) study.
 In the words of the study’s principal researcher, “Basic, open-ended toys tend to be more beneficial to children’s play and learning than some of the more elaborate and commercial toys that are on the market.”

 If you have watched a child play with blocks and convert them into everything from castles, homes, furniture, cars, to rockets, you will agree with Einstein who said “Logic will take you from A-Z but imagination will take you everywhere”.

+Einstein's theory of relativity was born out of his daydream about riding or running beside a sunbeam to the edge of the universe.
 Let your child explore their universe with toys that empower them do it on their own terms.
-Give them the gift of imagination.
+Give them the gift of imagination!